 These Men’s climbing pants come with two rear pockets and two hand pockets with one coin pocket as well as an accessory pocket on the leg for a phone.

-Although the Arc’teryx Bastion climbing pants are highly durable, they’re breathable to let you cool down in the summer and the relaxed fit allows for base or mid layer room.
+Although the Arc’teryx Gamma climbing pants are highly durable, they’re breathable to let you cool down in the summer and the relaxed fit allows for base or mid layer room.

 You can wear these pants in alpine and rock climbing, as well as for hikes or even gym climbing.
 Overall, the Bastion’s are probably the best mountaineering pants.

 Women’s Model: Arcteryx Gamma AR Pant – Women’s rock climbing pants

 - Fabric: 94% Cordura, 6% Spandex